microsoft/nni/docs/Builtin_Tuner.md

 # Built-in Tuners

-NNI provides state-of-the-art tuning algorithm in our builtin-tuners and makes them easy to use.
-Below is the brief overview of NNI current builtin Tuners:
+NNI provides state-of-the-art tuning algorithm as our builtin-tuners and makes them easy to use.
+Below is the brief summary of NNI currently built-in Tuners:

 |Tuner|Brief Introduction of Algorithm|
 |---|---|